 Work as junior staff members for a public policy or social change organization.

 In recent years, environmental policy students have interned for a wide variety of local, national, and international organizations.
-Below you can browse a cross-section of these organizations within four subject areas:
+Below you can browse a cross-section of these organizations within three subject areas:

 - Agriculture and Land-Based Training Association (ALBA)